Skip to main content

 Module description

-This module introduces you to fictions about London.
-We will look at seven novels and three plays in their historical contexts.
-The course begins with a contemporary novel of London, then progresses chronologically from Shakespeare to the present.
+In this module we introduce you to fictions about London.
+We will look at seven novels and three plays in their historical contexts, beginning with a contemporary novel, then progressing chronologically from Shakespeare to the present:

 • Daniel Defoe, Moll Flanders (1722)